Occult and spiritual art by Arjan Winkelaar

 W ho is Arjan Winkelaar?

-In his art magick and spiritism always was present.
+In his art, magick and spiritism were always present.
 Sometimes as a tiny speck, a flicker, other times clear and present as daylight.
 These days his art is more then just ‘art’.
 They are portals to the spirit world.
 Windows to the unseen and occult.
 Spiritually infused representations of the universal energy.
 Arjan Winkelaar has gone back to the true spirit of the original Surrealists, making visions of dreams and our subconscious.